-This section provides guidance for assessing road safety promotion programmes (covering promotion, education and advertising); these programmes are designed to target a reduction in deaths and serious injuries on the road network.
+This section provides guidance for assessing road safety promotion programmes that target a reduction in deaths and serious injuries on the roading network.

 The road safety promotion activity class incorporates the following work category:

-Further to the assessment criteria set out under Results Alignment and Cost-Benefit Appraisal below, Approved Organisations and the Transport Agency should consider the guidance on links to planning documentation, the Communities at Risk Register and the Road Safety Action Planning guidance set out below, to support the assessment of road safety promotion activities.
-In addition, an activity list template has been provided below which organisations are required to fill out, detailing the activities expected to be delivered through the programme.
+Further to the assessment criteria set out under Strategic Fit, Effectiveness and Benefit and Cost Appraisal below, Approved Organisations and the Transport Agency should consider the Communities at risk register and Road safety action planning guidance below to support the assessment of road safety promotion activities.

 The ‘Communities at Risk' register, based on information in the national Crash Analysis System Database, enables the Transport Agency to